Troubleshooting Memory Errors

 When MemTest86 detects errors during the memory tests, the memory address, actual and expected data are reported to the user.
 The memory address is the location in system memory where the data contained does not match what was expected.
 This is the address that is specified by the CPU to the memory controller when requesting data from DRAM.
 The memory controller then decodes this memory address to identify the specific channel, DIMM, rank, DRAM chip, bank, row and column in DRAM using a chipset-specific address decoding scheme.

 The address decoding scheme is the process used by the memory controller to generate the appropriate address signals to the DRAM chip.
 Depending on the memory controller, this process can get fairly complex as it is not simply a a direct mapping of the system address bits to the DRAM address bits.
 In order to increase the memory performance, strategies such as channel interleaving (for Dual, Tri and Quad channel setups), rank/bank/row interleaving, and address swizzling are used to increase the concurrency of memory accesses.
 For some chipsets such as AMD, the address decoding scheme can be configured/determined via PCI registers as described in the chipset specifications.
 For other chipsets (eg. Intel), however, the address decoding scheme is proprietary and not made available to the public.
 This makes identifying the DRAM address and correspondingly, the failing module, much more difficult.
-For that reason, MemTest86 does not have the capability to report the DRAM addresses and thus, the failing DIMM, of memory errors.
+For that reason, MemTest86 only has the capability to report DRAM addresses for supported hardware configurations.

 How does MemTest86 report ECC errors?